cydergoth/vivarium/README.md

 Miscellaneous hardware, resistors, sockets, plugs etc

-Note: When using low voltage (<110v) controlled 100v relays, always observe mains level precautions and ensure isolation between the low voltage and high voltage sides.
-Use a non-conductive filler compound, resin, or a non-condudting shield between the two voltage zones
+Note: When using low voltage (<110v) controlled 110v relays, always observe mains level precautions and ensure isolation between the low voltage and high voltage sides.
+Use a non-conductive filler compound, resin, or a non-conducting shield between the two voltage zones

 Required Libraries
 ------------------